josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

    ![The Specify Table Attributes form is displayed, flight_delays_with_airport_codes is highlighted in the Table Name field and the First row is header checkbox is checked.
 The Table Preview displays the Column Names and types along with a sampling of data.](media/flight-delays-attributes.png 'Rename table')

-9. Repeat steps 5 through 8 for the FlightWeatherWithAirportCode.csv and AirportCodeLocationsClean.csv files, setting the name for each dataset in a similar fashion:
+9. Repeat steps 5 through 8 for the FlightWeatherWithAirportCode.csv and AirportCodeLocationLookupClean.csv files, setting the name for each dataset in a similar fashion:

    - flightweatherwithairportcode_csv renamed to **flight_weather_with_airport_code**
    - airportcodelocationlookupclean_csv renamed to **airport_code_location_lookup_clean**